William Henry Jackson: Union Pacific expedition

 Despite the delays and setbacks Jackson returned with conclusive photographic evidence of the various western landmarks that had previously seemed only a fantastic myth: the Tetons, Old Faithful and the rest of the Yellowstone region, Colorado's Rockies and the Mount of the Holy Cross, and the uncooperative Ute Indians.
 Jackson's photographs of Yellowstone helped convince the U.S. Congress to make it the first national park in March 1872.

 Work in Colorado

 Jackson exhibited photographs and clay models of Ancestral Puebloan dwellings at Mesa Verde in Colorado in the 1876 Centennial Exposition in Philadelphia.
 He continued traveling on the Hayden Surveys until the last one in 1878.
-He later established a studio in Denver, Colorado and produced a huge inventory of national and international views.
+He later established a studio in Denver, Colorado, and produced a huge inventory of national and international views.
 He incorporated himself as W.H.
 Jackson Photograph and Publishing Company in 1883.
 Commissioned to photograph for western state exhibitions at the World's Columbian Exposition of 1893 in Chicago, he eventually produced a final portfolio of views of the just-shuttered "White City" for Director of Works and architect Daniel Burnham.
+The Denver Public Library has about 3,000 of Jackson's photographs in its collection, which include many photographs of picturesque Colorado landscapes and railroad scenes.